BradGunnerSGT/cheetsheet/README.md

 Requirements
 ====

-Cheetsheet requires Python 2.7+ and the ReportLab module for PDF generation.
+Cheetsheet requires Python 2.7+ and the following python modules:
+- ReportLab: module for PDF generation.
+- Markdown: for formatting text to HTML or other markup